jberkenbilt/qfs/README.md

 * Set up the repository and site filters.
 * Run `qfs push`.
 This will push everything that wasn't migrated, including directories, links, and qfs filters.
-* Run `qfs init-repo -cleanup`.
+* Run `qfs init-repo -clean-repo`.
 This will remove any stray files including files that `aws s3 sync` would have considered to be out-of-date.
 This has to be done after the initial push so the repository filter is there.

 After this, you can use `qfs` instead of `aws s3 sync` to keep the area backed up while efficiently